Welcome to part II! This won’t make any sense without reading part I so do that if you didn’t already.

 a totally new and exciting context, better throw away the Mod Good

-we keep the first one that covers sg
+we keep the first one that covers sg, first one that covers pl,

 and so on.